 This stunning Anglican Church is now the home of the musical charity, VCM Foundation.
 The Gresham Centre at the church of St Anne & St Agnes is designated a Chapel of Ease to St Vedast alias Foster in nearby Foster Lane.
 Although there are no regular Sunday services, the church is often open to visitors with grateful thanks to the volunteers of Friends of City Churches.
 In addition we hold some 6 - 8 services a year, often taking the form of sung Evensong by our outreach choirs, as well as on feast days and festivals.

-See events page for latest details on public opening times and lots of other super events happening here.
+See events page for latest details on lots of super events happening here in December!

 The church of St Anne and St Agnes has suffered a long, turbulent history of plague, fire and near destruction but has always managed to be renewed and rebuilt.
 Its first mention in parish records was as early as 1137; its first known priest named Alured.
 It lays close to Aldersgate and the city wall, the remains of which can still be seen outside the church today; as can 14 th Century stonework to the steeple, which remarkably still remains in tact, (although needing restoration) despite a major fire in 1548 which burned the church mostly to the ground, then again in the Great Fire of 1666 and bomb damage in World War II.